BinodKumarD/FSJS-2.0/readme.md

 ## 2. HTML Basics<a name="html"></a>

 HTML also known as Hypertext Markup Language which is used to create static skeleton  to web applications and websites.
 Its a well standardized system.
-All the tags which are helpful in creating website have been implemented
+All the tags which are helpful in creating website have been implemented.

 [Check it out](2.%20Html%20Basics/)